Clifmak/Clifmak.github.io/_posts/2018-05-07-Design-Manifesto.md

 ### Usability testing can reveal how the user experiences the design

 Designers often make assumptions about users.
 This can result in an ineffective design.
-What seems intuitive to the design might not be intuitive to the users.
+What seems intuitive to designers might not be intuitive to the users.
 Conducting usability tests can help address designers’ bias, and reveal users actual experience.
 Our Art for All design had to highlight several key features, including a favoriting feature, which was not noticed by the user.

 ### The Design Process is a Team Effort